Missing Word Toolbars

-When this occurs, the usual responses are to reinstall Word, and when that doesn't fix it, which it won't, panic.
+When this occurs, the usual reaction is to reinstall Word, and when that doesn't fix it, which it won't, panic.

 The cause of the problem is simple.
 It is caused by a minor registry corruption.
-Why this should happen not even Microsoft know, but it is relatively simple to fix.
+Why this should happen not even Microsoft pretends to know, but it is relatively simple to fix.

 Close Word.